dqdang/ward-hop/README.md

 # ward-hop
-Simulate League of Legends pick ban phase.
+Simulate a League of Legends pick ban phase